manojphatak/Supermarket/README.md

 19. [+] Remove item sql problems and inheritance problems solved.
 20. [+] Bill Report class problems solved.
 Added sum functions.
 And added new validations.
 21. [+] All input have to validate.
+22. [+] Add descriptions in all files.
-22. [?]
+23. [?]
 QT options might be add in project.
 But I didn't decide right now.
 That might add on different branch.